deadcoast/Vectorbit-Editor/docs/01 - Dev wireframe Grid System.md

 # Feature 1: Dynamic Grid System

+**NOTE:** ALL DOCUMENTATION IS SUBJECT TO CHANGE, EXAMPLES LISTED ARE NOT DIRECT AND OR LITTERAL TRANSLATIONS TO THE SOURCE CODE.

+---

 Requirements:
 • A grid that resizes based on the selected bit size (e.g., 8bit to 1024bit).
 • Grid visualization toggling (show/hide grid).